 brand positioning strategy, concept, design

-The logo pays homage to the founder— Lily— by using her first name as the basis for the mark.
-The logo is constructed from a modular grid, referencing a city grid and the idea of community and connections.
+We developed a new identity that pays homage to the Founder – Lily– by using her first name as the basis for the mark.
+The logo is constructed from a modular grid, referencing the grid of the city itself, and the idea of community and connections.

-The “building blocks” that make up the mark also suggest the idea of sharing a common goal of promoting the quality of life in NYC.
-By supporting culture and preservation, we build each other up, ultimately forming a better version of our community.
+The unity of the “building blocks” that make up the mark suggest the sharing of a common goal: by supporting culture and preservation in New York City, we build each other up, ultimately forming a better version of our community.
 The result is an identity that reflects both the sophistication and humility of the Lily Auchincloss Foundation.

 concept, design, print management